surbhigupta24/Hybrid-prediction-model-/README.md

 To execute the Proposed Stacked Ensemble Classifier on Breast Cancer Wisconsin Dataset:
 Run Breast_ES.py

+To execute the Ensemble of simple Classifier on Prosate Cancer Dataset:
+Run Prostate_SS.py

+To execute the Proposed Stacked Ensemble Classifier on Prosate Cancer Dataset:
+Run Prosate_ES.py

+To execute the Proposed Stacked Ensemble Classifier on HCV Dataset:
+Run HCV_ES.py

+To execute the Proposed Stacked Ensemble Classifier on HCV Dataset:
+Run HCV_ES.py

 Reference
 More information about this project can be found on this paper:
-Surbhi Gupta and Manoj K. Gupta "A comprehensive data level investigation of cancer diagnosis on imbalanced data".
+Surbhi Gupta and Manoj K. Gupta "A comprehensive data level investigation of diagnosis prediction on imbalanced data ".

 Contacts
 This sofware was developed by Surbhi Gupta at the School of Computer Science & Engineering, Shri Mata Vaishno Devi University, Sub-Post Office,  Network Centre, Katra, Jammu and Kashmir 182320, India .